junkfix/node-red-custom-login/README.md

 # Custom Login with brute force protection

-Here is the `settings.js` file changes,
+Here is the `settings.js` file changes:

 ```
 module.exports = {